icta-tecaji/linux-containers/01_Introduction_to_Linux_Containers/README.md

 Containerization differs from traditional virtualization technologies and offers many advantages over traditional virtualization:
 - Containers are **lightweight** compared to traditional virtual machines.
 - Unlike containers, virtual machines require emulation layers (either software or hardware), which consume more resources and add additional overhead.
-- Containers share resources with the underlying host machine, with user space and process isolations.
+- Containers share resources with the underlying host machine, with user space and use process isolation.
 - Due to the lightweight nature of containers, more containers can be run per host than virtual machines per host.
 - Starting a container happens nearly instantly compared to the slower boot process of virtual machines.
 - Containers are portable and can reliably regenerate a system environment with required software packages, irrespective of the underlying host operating system.